-These easy air fryer pickles use basic pantry ingredients to create a seriously crispy texture on the outside, tender inside pickle experience.
+Like Air Fryer Onion Rings, these easy air fryer pickles use basic pantry ingredients to create a seriously crispy texture on the outside, tender inside pickle experience.

 As written, these air fryer fried pickles are not spicy, so if you prefer a spicy version, use your favorite variety of spicy pickles to make them, or up the amount of cayenne in the breading.